carpentries/instructor-training/episodes/02-practice.md

 >> idea to go back to a point where everyone was on the same page.
 > {: .solution}
 {: .challenge}

-Instructors should use MCQs
-or some other kind of formative assessment at least every 10-15 minutes in order to make sure that the class is actually learning.
-Since the average attention span is usually only this long, formative assessments also help break up instructional time and re-focus attention.
-Formative assessments can also be used preemptively: if you start a class with an MCQ and everyone can answer it correctly, then you can safely skip the part of the lecture in which you were going to explain something that your learners already know.
-(Doing this also helps show learners that the instructor cares about how much they are learning.)

-> ## Peer Instruction
->
-> No matter how good a teacher is,
-> she can only say one thing at a time.
-> How then can she clear up many different misconceptions
-> in a reasonable time?
->
-> The best solution developed so far is a technique called
-> *[peer instruction][wikipedia-peer-instruction]*.
-> Originally created by Eric Mazur at Harvard,
-> it has been studied extensively in a wide variety of contexts, including programming.
-> Peer instruction combines formative assessment with student discussion and looks
-> something like this:
->
-> 1. Give a brief introduction to the topic.
-> 2. Give students an MCQ that probes for misconceptions
->     (rather than simple factual knowledge).
-> 3. Have all the students vote on their answers to the MCQ.
->     1. If the students all have the right answer, move on.
->     2. If they all have the same wrong answer,
->         address that specific misconception.
->     3. If they have a mix of right and wrong answers,
->         give them several minutes to discuss those answers with one another
->         in small groups (typically 2-4 students)
->        and then reconvene and vote again.
->
-> As [this video][peer-instruction-video] shows,
-> group discussion significantly improves students' understanding
-> because it forces them to clarify their thinking,
-> which can be enough to call out gaps in reasoning.
-> Re-polling the class then lets the instructor know if they can move on,
-> or if further explanation is necessary.
-> A final round of additional explanation and discussion after the correct answer is presented
-> gives students one more chance to solidify their understanding.
->
-> Peer instruction is essentially a way to provide one-to-one mentorship in a scalable way.
-> Despite this,
-> we usually do not use it in our workshops because
-> it takes people time to learn a new way to learn---time
-> that we don't have in our compressed two-day format.
-{: .callout}

 > ## Modeling Novice Mental Models
 >